Saltwater-City/bslc.github.io/_posts/2020-05-02-finding-data-set.md

 1. Narrow, a.k.a.
 Tall and Skinny, Data

     Of the many components that make up data science, employers tend to focus on machine learning more than other disciplines.
-Aside from being relvant to the topic of choice, the data set should showcase your machine learning skills.
+Aside from being relevant to the topic of choice, the data set should showcase your machine learning skills.
 To facilitate machine learning, a data set with many records and relatively few attributes, i.e., <a href="https://en.wikipedia.org/wiki/Wide_and_narrow_data#Narrow">a narrow data set</a> is preferred.
 If you need some examples on what a narrow data set should be like, I highly recommend downloading some of the data sets in [Kaggle]({http://www.kaggle.com}).
 The main data set in each competition is usally in the right form.

 2. Right Size

     While a larger data set is preferred in machine learning in general, data set can be too large and impede progress.
-Available computational power will become an issue and it would be difficult to iterate in the project.
+Available computational power wwould become an issue and it would be difficult to iterate in the project.
 Until you are comfortable using some advanced tools, such as <a href="https://spark.apache.org/">Apache Spark</a>, you should avoid data set that is too large to fit into memory.
 Obvioulsy, if you find a great data set, but it is too large, you can always use only a fraction of the data.
 When down sampling the data, you should be mindful to not alter the distribution in the original data set.

 ## Finding Data Set on the Internet

-There is so much data available on the web.
+There are so much data available on the web.
 I am going to list some standard ways for data scientists to find, scrape, or curate the right data set for their projects.

 1. Search Engines